China–Myanmar relations: Military relations

 In recent years, China has shown a lack of willingness to back the Burmese government and has attempted to mediate the political situation in Myanmar.
 China is the primary supplier of weapons and the principal trading partner for many of Myanmar's ethnic armed organisations, including those fighting the military junta.
 This allows the Chinese government to maintain leverage over various actors and hedge its bets in case the military collapses.
 Myanmar's protracted civil war has weakened and divided the country, which has enabled China to exert its influence and achieve its strategic goals, bringing the country into its sphere of influence after a decade of economic and political liberalisation.
 China actively works to prevent cooperation among resistance forces, particularly those along its border, to maintain its leverage and prevent the emergence of a strong, unified opposition that could challenge its interests.

 In recent years, Myanmar has moved to develop strategic and commercial relations with India, with which it shares a long land border and the Bay of Bengal.
 Increasing trade and military cooperation with India and developing bilateral relations with Japan and within the Association of South East Asian Nations (ASEAN) shows a shift in Myanmar's foreign policy to avoid excessive dependence on China.
 However, by 2018 India's involvement in Myanmar was still limited compared to China's political and economic influence in the country.

+In December 2021, Myanmar's military leader Min Aung Hlaing honored Liu Zhengxiang, patriarch of the Liu clan, for his "extraordinary contributions."
+Liu's Fully Light conglomerate ran lucrative businesses, with family members tied to the USDP.
+They operated brutal scam compounds in Laukkaing, exploiting Chinese workers for "pig-butchering" scams.
+In October 2023, several Chinese nationals were killed during an escape attempt at the Ming family's compound.
+China supported the MNDAA in recapturing Laukkaing, arresting the family heads and handing over associates to Chinese authorities.
+Ming Xuechang, patriarch of the Ming family, died by suicide after capture.